 Taxfile are here to help

-So, if your tax return is late, you owe HMRC tax or are owed a refund by them, come and see us in February, here at Taxfile in South London.
+So, if your tax return is late, you owe HMRC tax or are owed a refund by them, come and see us as soon as possible at Taxfile in South London.
 We’ll help to sort it all out for you with the minimum of fuss, at a very competitive price.
 Come in as early in the month as you can and we’ll help you to sort things out — for the best possible outcome.
 We know the rules and liaise with HMRC every single day on behalf of our clients, so if we can help convince HMRC to reduce or completely remove any penalty you may be facing, we will do so, so long as your circumstances fit the relevant HMRC criteria.
-February is the best time to come in for this as you can only appeal within 30 days of the date of any penalty notice you receive, so the earlier the better – give us a call on 0208 761 8000.
-Alternatively, book an appointment with one of our expert tax advisors or contact us here to chat things over, without obligation.
+You can only appeal within 30 days of the date of any penalty notice you receive, so the earlier the better – give us a call on 0208 761 8000 or fill in the short form here and we’ll take it from there.
+Alternatively, book an appointment with one of our expert tax advisors to chat things over, without obligation.